 - Proficiency in Microsoft Office, InDesign / Illustrator / Photoshop, FileMaker, WordPress, and similar authoring tools.

 Commensurate with experience and qualifications.
-Excellent employee benefits include insurance for medical, dental, and vision services; commuter benefit and employee retirement plan; vacation, holidays and sick time.
+Excellent employee benefits include insurance for medical, dental, and vision services, vacation, holidays, and sick time.

 Position open until filled.
 Please no calls.

 Criminal Background Check